microeinhundert/radonis/packages/radonis/README.md

 - Render React views directly from AdonisJS routes and controllers
 - Partially hydrate only the components that require interactivity on the client (Islands Architecture)
 - Includes pre-made hooks for working with AdonisJS inside your React views, both on client and server
+- Ships with a compiler powered by esbuild, no Webpack Encore required
 - Styling with [Twind](https://twind.dev/) built in

 **Requirements:**